TheIoTLearningInitiative/CodeLabs/Hochob/documentation/VlcMediaPlayer.md

 ## Configuration

-- Tools > Preferences > Playlist and Instances > Allow only one instance
+- Tools > Preferences > Playlist and Instances > Allow only one instance (Unchecked)
+- Tools > Preferences > Playlist and Instances > Pause on last frame of a video (Checked)

 ## Install